lmu-osc/Introduction-Simulations-in-R/tutorial_pages/simulate-for-preregistration.md

 A typical protocol might state that the data will be analysed by logistic regression, adjusting for confounders.
 But which confounders exactly?
 How will each variable be coded?
 What type of logistic regression will you use?

-Making a dataset that has the variables you expect your real dataset to use allows you to exactly state (in **code** rather than potentially ambiguous words) what you will do.
+Making a dataset that has the variables you expect your real dataset will have allows you to exactly state (in **code** rather than potentially ambiguous words) what you will do.

 This is really useful if you want input from e.g. a statistician - they can look at your code and more clearly see what you are trying to do.
 It has the added benefit of forcing you to really think about what your dataset will look like!
 I've found this to be very useful in the past.